jaseflow/takeupsomething/content/interests/camping.md

 Depending in your situation it can also be useful to have a kit containing an epi-pen in case of serious incidents or an emergency blanket if the conditions call for it.

 ### Water storage
-Fresh water is not always readily available at certain camp sites so you will want to make sure you're bringing plenty of water for the length of your stay.
-Whether you're bringing water to be your primary source of drinking water or just for reserve, it's worthwhile having appropriate storage for the camp site as well as for when you're on the go.
-Even if you know that there is water available at your camp site you should still bring your own water.
+Fresh water is not always readily available at certain campsites so you will want to make sure you're bringing plenty of water for the length of your stay.
+Whether you're bringing water to be your primary source of drinking water or just for reserve, it's worthwhile having appropriate storage for the campsite as well as for when you're on the go.
+Even if you know that there is water available at your campsite you should still bring your own water.

-For storing water around the camp site you want something that doesn't take up too much room and is super easy to function.
+For storing water around the campsite you want something that doesn't take up too much room and is super easy to function.
 Some storage tanks also come with wheels that make for easy transportation.

 When it comes to waterbottles I would recommend using a bottle that can contain both hot and cold beverages.
 You also want your bottle to be well insulated so you can keep those teas hot or the water cool.
 Try to keep the bottle as light as possible without sacrificing strength.